 Want to know what it's like to serve on the Indianapolis Prize Jury?
 Read this interesting article featuring MosesOkello relating his experience helping to select the winner of the 2012 Prize.

-Dr. Benjamin B. Beck, Scientist Emeritus, Smithsonian Conservation Biology Institute
+Dr. Benjamin B. Beck, Scientist Emeritus, Smithsonian National Zoological Park

-Dr. Mark Burgman, FAA, Adrienne Clarke Chair of Botany, School of Botany, University of Melbourne
+Dr. Mark Burgman, FAA, Adrienne Clarke Chair of Botany, School of BioSciences, University of Melbourne

 Dr. Onnie Byers, Chair, IUCN Species Survival Commission Conservation Breeding Specialist Group

-Dr. John Francis, VP-Research, Conservation, and Exploration, National Geographic
+Dr. John Francis, Former VP-Research, Conservation, and Exploration, National Geographic

-Mr. Paul Grayson, Executive Vice President, Indianapolis Zoo (Staff Liaison)
+Mr. Paul Grayson, Executive Vice President, Indianapolis Zoological Society, Inc.

 Dr. Hans Kruuk, Professor of Zoology, University of Aberdeen, Scotland